-- 1.10 This guidance replaces the previous guidance dated 6 September 2012, but uses the same assumptions on which that guidance was based.
-It relates to member elections made on and after 1 April 2014.
-Scheme pays offsets that arose from elections prior to that date are not affected by this guidance. - 1.11 Administrators should satisfy themselves that the pension offset resulting from a scheme pays election complies with all legislative requirements including, but not limited to, tax requirements.
-Any legal advice in this area should be sought from an appropriately qualified person or source. - 1.12 This guidance note does not cover the method for determining the amount of any Annual Allowance charge, Cash Equivalent Transfer Values (CETV), Club transfers involving the Local Government Pension Scheme or the service credits on transfers-in (Club or CETV). - 1.13 This guidance has been written for pension administrators and assumes some knowledge of general pension terminology, and some familiarity with retirement calculations for the Local Government Pension Scheme.
-Any questions concerning the application of the guidance should, in the first instance, be referred to DCLG.
+- 1.8 As part of this consultation, the Scottish Public Pensions Agency (SPPA) has asked GAD, as Scheme Actuary, to recommend actuarial guidance in respect of the regulations detailed above.
+This document forms GAD's recommendation for the actuarial guidance required by these regulations. - 1.9 This note has effect only when this guidance is issued by the Scottish Ministers in accordance with Regulation 2(3) of the 2014 Regulations, and is subject to the implementation instructions provided at that time. - 1.10 This guidance relates only to Scheme pays elections made on and after 1 April 2015, and supplements the guidance dated 25 February 2015 which relates to member elections made prior to 1 April 2015.
+(The guidance 25 February 2015 is itself a revision of the earlier guidance dated 25 October 2012.)
+This guidance uses the same assumptions as the guidance dated 25 February 2015. - 1.11 Administrators should satisfy themselves that the pension offset resulting from a Scheme pays election complies with all legislative requirements including, but not limited to, tax requirements.
+Any legal advice in this area should be sought from an appropriately qualified person or source. - 1.12 This guidance does not cover the method for determining the amount of any Annual Allowance charge, Cash Equivalent Transfer Values (CETVs), Club transfers involving the Scheme or the transfer credits awarded on transfers-in (Club or CETV). - 1.13 This guidance has been written for pension administrators and assumes some knowledge of general pension terminology, and some familiarity with retirement calculations for the LGPS.
+Any questions concerning the application of the guidance should, in the first instance, be referred to SPPA.